 It comes as no surprise that like many post graduate programs, the MIT Sloan Advanced Management Program (AMP) is an intensive learning experience geared toward the seasoned professional who needs to balance accelerated learning options with the demands of a full-time career.

-With only 25 participants in each class, the Advanced Management Program provides an intimate learning environment as well as access to the School’s renowned faculty and research.
+With a select group of experienced executives in each class, the Advanced Management Program provides an intimate learning environment as well as access to the School's renowned faculty and research.
 Because of the small class size, attendees experience one-on-one leadership coaching and individualized, 360-degree feedback assessments from some of the most respected scholars in the world.
 In addition, AMP fosters connections with executives from around the world and provides the chance to build life-long, global networks with peers who share similar professional experiences.

 According to Dr. Peter Hirst, Executive Director of MIT Sloan Executive Education, the guiding purpose of AMP is to "deepen the ability of executives so they can make significant and systemic changes in their companies and the world.
 This transformational program is designed to help seasoned executives succeed in a world that is increasingly more unpredictable, competitive, and complex."

 In addition to offering executives new approaches to critical leadership and change management skills, AMP gives participants an opportunity to explore faculty research in areas like strategic and systemic thinking, leadership, and innovation.
 Custom components are an integral part of the program and include topics on high-level negotiation, crisis management, and the health and wellness of the busy executive.
 Program participants also will take several open enrollment courses, including Understanding Global Markets: Macroeconomics for Executives; Building Game-Changing Organizations: Aligning Purpose, Performance, and People; and Negotiation for Executives.

 Another unique component of AMP is the alumni gathering at its conclusion, where a theme-based agenda reconnects past participants so they can share their lessons learned.